Andrés Rendón

 Andrés Rendón (born 3 April 1980) is a Colombian karateka.
 He was four times Panamerican champion, who won the gold medal in the 60 kg weight class at the 2011 Pan American Games.
-He also won a silver medal at the 2010 Central American and Caribbean Games, a gold medal at the 2010 South American Games, a gold medal at the World Games 2013, and a gold medal at the 2018 Central American and Caribbean Games.
+He also won a silver medal at the 2010 Central American and Caribbean Games, a gold medal at the 2010 South American Games, a gold medal at the 2013 World Games, and a gold medal at the 2018 Central American and Caribbean Games.